MahmoodSpewAfsh/Quantum-Inspired-Algorithms-for-Quantum-Chemistry-Calculations/README.md

 1. Visualization:
-   - A Matplotlib window displaying "Energy vs. Bond Length for CAC".
+   - A Matplotlib window displaying "Energy vs. Bond Length for ".
    - Curves for all r values are plotted for comparison.